Sharks in the ocean

 Other say, "Yes, there are sharks here now.
 With global warming, they are moving north with the Gulf Stream.
 All the lobsters are moving north too."

-The silent suggestion is that we've never seen this before, that something is wrong.
+The “now” suggests that something is wrong, that we've never seen this before.

 Sometimes I think we are just apes with a primordial need to share opinions.
 As I don't even like some of my own opinions, I try to keep them to myself, especially on a boat full of strangers.